 Concerns and Discomforts of Pregnancy

-This eleven-page handout educates women about discomforts they may experience as their body changes during pregnancy.
+This ten-page handout educates women about discomforts they may experience as their body changes during pregnancy.
 It identifies and explains common concerns and discomforts of pregnancy, making recommendations for possible treatment and clarifying those symptoms for which a doctor should be called.
-The document discusses nausea, exercise, energy and sleep, oral health, headaches and dizziness, stuffiness and nosebleeds, skin, hair and nails, tender breasts and leaking milk, frequent urination and urine leaks, vaginal drainage, constipation and diarrhea, hemorrhoids, back pain and leg cramps, varicose veins, swelling of hands and feet, cold and flu virus, abdominal pain and contractions, sexual activity, changes in mood or memory, and food cravings and aversions.
+The document discusses nausea, exercise, energy and sleep, oral health, headaches and dizziness, nose stuffiness and nosebleeds, skin, hair and nails, breasts that are tender or leak milk, urinating often or urine leaks, vaginal drainage, constipation or diarrhea, hemorrhoids, back pain and leg cramps, varicose veins, swelling of hands and feet, cold, flu, or a virus, abdominal pain or contractions, sexual activity, changes in mood and memory, and food cravings and aversions.

 Unless otherwise stated, users may print or download this health information resource from www.healthinfotranslations.org for personal, non-commercial use only.
 All images, logos, trademarks and all other applicable elements are copyright of their respective owners: the Ohio State University Wexner Medical Center, Mount Carmel Health System, OhioHealth, and Nationwide Children's Hospital.